 When you seek immediate help from your dentist open Sunday, the treatment for your nerve pain may be easy and mild.
 The longer you wait, however, the worse it can get and the higher risk you have of needing more extensive dental work.
 After an examination and X-rays, you may just need a filling or some probing to remove the trapped food.

-Antibiotics may be in order if your dentist open Sunday discovers an infection.
+Antibiotics may be in order if your dentist discovers an infection.
 Other treatment options include:

 And Keep You Looking Good Too

-Fortunately, your dentist open Saturday is also a highly trained cosmetic dentist who can help you maintain your smile when tooth nerve pain treatments take their toll.
+Fortunately, your dentist is also a highly trained cosmetic dentistry specialist who can help you maintain your smile when tooth nerve pain treatments take their toll.
 Some of the procedures that help restore your confidence in a smile makeover include:

-Do you have any questions about the tooth nerve pain relief treatment in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the Westchester family dentists of Park Avenue Smiles please contact our affordable dentistry center.
+Do you have any questions about the tooth nerve pain relief treatment?
+For more information or to schedule an appointment with the family dentists of Park Avenue Smiles please contact our affordable dentistry center.